contentful/11ty-contentful-gallery/README.md

 ![Screenshot of GitHub Secrets Page](images/github_pages_settings.png)

 On your forked repo you'll need to [add an SSH Deploy key so GitHub actions will be able to deploy to GitHub pages](https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-create-ssh-deploy-key).
 This should be a new SSH Key that you only use in this context.
 Don't reuse your existing GitHub SSH keys if you've got one.
 Lastly add the environment variables for Contentful in the GitHub Secrets page.
+Optionally you can activate Google Analytics tracking by including your `GOOGLE_TRACKING_ID` in the GitHub Secrets page.

 ![Screenshot of GitHub Secrets Page](images/github_secrets.png)